sanjayBala/gcp-ha-setup/README.md

 (Note I have already run `inspec init profile --platform gcp my-profile`)

 1. Using the Json credentials file from GCP, export the path.
-Eg export GOOGLE_APPLICATION_CREDENTIALS='/Users/sanjaybalaji/Desktop/Alation/gcp-ha-setup/terraform/service-account.json
+`Eg export GOOGLE_APPLICATION_CREDENTIALS='/Users/sanjaybalaji/Desktop/Alation/gcp-ha-setup/terraform/service-account.json`

+2. Run `inspec detect -t gcp://` to make sure you are able to connect to gcp.
+You should see some meta info being printed.

-2. Cd into `inspect/my-profile` and run this command `inspec exec . -t gcp:// --input-file attributes.yml`
+3. Cd into `inspect/my-profile` and run this command `inspec exec . -t gcp:// --input-file attributes.yml`

-3. Feel free to modify the `inspec/my-profile/attributes.yml` file as per your config.
+4. Feel free to modify the `inspec/my-profile/attributes.yml` file as per your config.

 ## HAProxy and Nginx Configuration